goschtl/zope/z3c.layer.minimal/trunk/README.txt

-A minimal layer setup for Zope3.
+This package provides a minimal layer setup for Zope3.